jatinkumar109/mini-surveymonkey/README.md

 ## 📝 Known Issues

-The histogram functionality is not fully functional, we spent time debugging it but could not get it working.
+The histogram functionality is not fully functional though we spent time debugging but we could not get it working.